CUBRID/cubrid-contrib/docker_for_ctp/README.md

 ### Q&A
 1. If can not work 'ctp.sh'
-   - please execute 'sh ctp_config/ctp_env_export.sh'
+   - please execute 'sh test_repo/ctp_config/ctp_env_export.sh'
 2. Where do I put the test build?
-   - ctp_config/test_build/
+   - ./test_repo
-   - 'ctp_config' dir is shared dir by the parent machine.
+   - The 'test_repo' dir is shared dir with the parent machine.
 3. How to debug a core file that was created during the test?
    - You can use the GDB command in the container.
 4. Can not CCI driver test